zhiming99/rpc-frmwrk/Concept.md

 An RPC event is a message broadcasted by the server to all the interested proxies.
 It is a one-way message without response.

-## Streaming
+### Streaming

-RPC-frmwrk supports streaming semantics, where the `Proxy` requests to setup a `stream channel` with `Server`.
+RPC-frmwrk supports streaming semantics, where the `Proxy` requests to setup a `stream channel` with `Server` over the existing connection.
 After the channel is established sucessfully, bi-directional bytes stream can start.
 The streaming channel has better flow-control and connection status awareness.
 The limit of a single stream channel instance is 2^64 bytes.

 ## Development